BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_11.md

 !battle(["Maxwell", :Maxwell, 1])

 Maxwell uses his sun team once more, but you'll notice it's not really optimized.
-His Ninetales is the only mechanism to summon sun, and the rest of his Pokémon have no sun-boosted abilities past Charizard.
+His Ninetales is the only mechanism to summon sun, and the rest of his Pokemon have no sun-boosted abilities past Charizard.
 So it's really just a weak Fire-monotype team that you should be able to deal with once the sun is gone.
 Houndoom and Charizard can hit pretty hard but exploiting the team's many weaknesses shouldn't be too tough.

 For winning, you'll get *TM11 Sunny Day*.